cdjidjev/cdjidjev.github.io/twitsent.md

 <br><br>

 Ultimately, this project is a step towards building a powerful real-time tool for dynamically tracking sentiment and emotions across various Twitter topics.

+**Student Choice Award Recieved at 2023 New College Undergraduate Inquiry and Research Experiences Symposium (NCUIRE)**